cowhorse7/startup/notes.md

 You cannot use 'undefined' in JSON.
 Or single quotes.
 TLD = Top level domain (the final section of a domain name, such as click, com, org, etc) a root domain is a website name, like cs260.click, and a subdomain is a sub of that, like simon.cs260.click

+the internet is an interconnected web of wires (and wireless wires) throughout the world When one device wants to talk to another, it needs an IP address.
+Users often prefer symbolic names over the number address, called a domain name.
+You can convert a domain name  by looking it up in the DNS and using the command dig devices and websites both have IP addresses traceroute command will allow you to see route of requests from requester to destination traceroute may not always show the exact same route ISP = Internet Service Provider
+TCP = Transmission Control Protocol
+IP= Internet Protocol
+TCP/IP Layers: Application (functionality), Transport (moving), Internet (establishing connections), and Link (physical connections)

+a web server is a computing device that is hosting a seb service and knows how to accept incoming connections in early days, this was a massive, complex, expensive software program now, most programming languages include libraries that provide the ability to make connections and serve http it is common to find multiple services running on the same device. every network device allows for seperate network connections through unique port numbers.
+Each service starts on a diff port
+This can be confusing, so we may introduce a service gateway that begins on the https port 443 and can redirect us to other services.
+*Caddy is our current gateway
+web services providing a single function are microservices.
+These can be managed independently from a larger system.
+They can also make stateless copies based on user demand.
+In serverless functionality, the server is removed from the architecture; you write a function speaking HTTP that is loaded through the gateway mapping a request to that function.

+the owner of a root domain can create any number of subdomains off the root domain. each sub may use a diff ip addy. use command whois to find information on a particular domain name address (A) and Canonical name (CNAME) records map domain names to ip addresses.
+A's straight map it together; cname maps one domain name to another domain name, which acts as an alias (such as mapping byu.com to byu.edu)
+Authoritative Name Servers assiciate domain names with ip addys Time to Live (TIL) is a setting for domain records.